 A pork shoulder comes from the shoulder of a pig.
 It typically has more fat than a pork loin, which makes it great for slow roasting or smoking.

-A pork shoulder and a pork butt can both be used.
+A pork shoulder and a pork butt can both be used for this recipe.
 Both cuts of meat come from the shoulder.
-The pork butt has more fat and the pork shoulder has more muscole.
+The main difference is that a pork butt has more fat and the pork shoulder has more muscle.

 In this pork shoulder recipe, we’re using a 6-7lb. bone-in pork shoulder.